KilluaHxH/Catalyst/log.md

 * Why build a model?
 * Spectrum of representation + speculation?
 * What new insights into facades can CV give us?

+--- expressing traversals
+--- designing for affordances (actions, relations)
+--- expressing how humans and computers understand space together
+--- the affordances of space (not just objects)
+--- enable the dulication of orientation
+--- blurring boundaries between nature and artifice
+--- movement as form of space

+###FOCUS

+&&& traversal
+&&& affordance (of space)
+&&& blur + equality
+&&& duplication (of ornamentation)

+* What are the main ideas driving your work?
+* Relationship between you and computer in design? (dragging design)
+* What role does movement play in process?
+To what extent are the models about movement?
+About vishion?
+* Collage in 3D?
+Attention to ronament?
+* How to express a variety of traversals?
+* How to understand movement through space around you (wher body is not the objext)?
+* Are we modelling affordances?
+Actions?
 *